pkonsomu2020/Capstone-Project/README.md

 <h2><u><b>Project Installation Instructions</b></u><h2>

-To install the project, you will need to have Anaconda installed.
+<p>To install the project, you will need to have Anaconda installed.
 Then you can proceed to creating a virtual environment.

-To set up the project environment, follow the steps below:
+To set up the project environment, follow the steps below: </p>

 ### 1. Install Anaconda